Ravelos/Ravelos/README.md

 ### Hello!
 I'm Oswaldo. 🖖🏿
-I'm interested in learning different kinds of technologies.
-So far, I know a little bit of HTML, CSS, Javascript, Angular, Node, Java, SQL Server, Angular, and React.
+I have a strong passion for exploring various technologies and expanding my knowledge in the field.
+Currently, I have a foundational understanding of several programming languages and frameworks including HTML, CSS, JavaScript, Angular, Node, Java, SQL Server, Angular, and React.

-Working on this area is sort of a project that was delayed and started to take off in 2021 thanks to Toti Diversidade which is a teaching platform that helps immigrants with tech courses here in Brazil...
+My journey in this field began as a delayed project that finally gained momentum in 2021, largely thanks to the invaluable support of Toti Diversidade.
+This remarkable teaching platform has been instrumental in assisting immigrants in Brazil by offering tech courses and facilitating their integration into the tech industry.

 <div align="center">